Scaling limits for the critical Fortuin-Kastelyn model on a random planar map II: local estimates and empty reduced word

 There have been several recent works regarding the hamburger-cheeseburger approach to critical FK planar maps.
 In the article~\cite{gms-burger-cone} the present authors and C. Mao improve the topology in the scaling limit result of \cite{shef-burger} by proving a statement which implies, among other things, the convergence of the quantum areas and quantum lengths associated with macroscopic FK loops.
 The authors of~\cite{blr-exponents} identify the tail exponents for the laws of several quantities associated with FK loops (\cite{gms-burger-cone} independently proves that the tail is actually regularly varying with the same exponent for several of these quantities).
 The work~\cite{chen-fk} studies the infinite-volume version of the hamburger-cheeseburger bijection.
 The paper~\cite{sun-wilson-unicycle} studies the sandpile model and unicycles on a random planar map using the hamburger-cheeseburger bijection.

-We note that in the special case of a uniform planar map (without loop decoration), there is also another approach based on the bijection of Schaeffer~\cite{schaeffer-bijection}, which has met with substantial success in showing that the scaling limit of uniform random planar maps is a continuum metric space called the \emph{Brownian map}.
-We refer the reader to~\cite{miermont-survey,legall-sphere-survey} and the references therein for more on this approach.
+We note that in the special case of a uniform planar map (without loop decoration), there is also another approach based on the bijection of Schaeffer~\cite{schaeffer-bijection}, which has met with substantial success in showing that the scaling limit of uniform random planar maps is a continuum metric space called the \emph{Brownian map}~\cite{legall-uniqueness,miermont-brownian-map,bjm-uniform}.
 The recent works~\cite{sphere-constructions,tbm-characterization,lqg-tbm1,lqg-tbm2,lqg-tbm3} (some of which are still in preparation) construct a metric on LQG for $\gamma = \sqrt{8/3}$ under which it is isometric to the Brownian map.